-I created visual records of winter customs traditions in contemporary Romania, especially in the region of north Bucovina- Suceava and Vatra Dornei, following The National Festival of Winter Traditions and Customs – “Porniți Plugul Feți Frumoși”.
+I created visual records of winter customs traditions in contemporary Romania, especially in the region of north Bucovina- Suceava and Vatra Dornei, following The National Festival of Winter Traditions and Customs – “Porniți Plugul Feți Frumoși.”

-The festival hosted a parade of popular costumes and winter customs such as the horseman, the deer, the plowman, the ox cart, and the mask dance: of bears, and goats.
+The festival hosted a parade of popular costumes and winter customs, such as the horseman, the deer, the plowman, the ox cart, and the mask dance of bears and goats.
 The costumes and traditions are kept from generation to generation and re-contextualized in the present day.

-Documenting this visual series, I become more aware of the cultural diversity of my own country.
+Documenting this visual series, I became more aware of the cultural diversity of my own country.
 In these photographs, you can have the feeling of the past and present/modern day.
 The youngsters are trying to keep up with traditions, but they also want to be involved in the modern day as well.